Treating acute myeloid leukaemia

 - to treat advanced cases that have spread to the nervous system and/or brain, although this is uncommon

-Side effects of both types of radiotherapy can include hair loss, nausea and fatigue.
+Side effects of radiotherapy can include hair loss, nausea and fatigue.
 The side effects should pass once your course of radiotherapy has been completed.

 Bone marrow and stem cell transplants

-If chemotherapy is not effective, a possible alternative treatment option is a bone marrow or stem cell transplant.
+If chemotherapy doesn't work, a possible alternative treatment option is a bone marrow or stem cell transplant.

-This process can put an enormous amount of strain on the body and cause significant side effects and potential complications, so you will usually need to stay in hospital for a few weeks.
+This process can put an enormous amount of strain on the body and cause significant side effects and potential complications, so you'll usually need to stay in hospital for a few weeks.

-Because of this, transplantations are most successful when they are carried out in children and young people, or older people who are in otherwise good health, and when there is a suitable donor, such as a brother or sister.
+Transplantations are most successful when they're carried out on children and young people, or older people who are otherwise in good health, and when there's a suitable donor, such as a brother or sister.